-This is so, so easy to make and I always keep these four ingredients on hand so I can make up a batch of Healthy Orange Balsamic Salad Dressing at a moment’s notice.
+This is so, so easy to make and I always keep these five ingredients on hand so I can make up a batch of Healthy Orange Balsamic Salad Dressing at a moment’s notice.

 Healthy Orange Balsamic Salad Dressing is not a watery dressing.
 It has a really nice texture using the thick Greek yogurt.
 This dressing is healthy, low calorie and gluten free.